TheRealMcCall/Driving-Hours-Tracker/README.md

 * Quick Access to Tracker Features: As a returning user, I want to be able to easily locate the tracker and use key features, such as adding and removing logs.
 * Clear View of Logs: As a returning user, I want to be able to clearly view the driving logs I have inputted.
-* Detailed Summary: As a returning user, I want to be able to clearly see when I have exceeded any driving hours.
+* Detailed Summary: As a returning user, I want to be able to clearly see if I've exceeded any driving hours limits.

 ### Frequent Visitor Goals:
 * Track Progress towards Goals: As a frequent user, I want a clear display of my total driving hours and the remaining driving time left.